lschoenm/portfolio-website/README.md

-# Welcome to your Lovable project
+# My personal portfolio website

+Go to <https://lschoenm.github.io/portfolio-website/> to visit my homepage.

 ## Project info

-Uncomment event listener lines in `ParticleField.tsx` to make background animation react to mouse movement.
+- Uncomment event listener lines in `ParticleField.tsx` to make the background animation react to mouse movement.

 ## What technologies are used for this project?